-It is the responsibility of the Site Visit Team Leader to submit a final site visit report to NAACLS staff within two weeks of the site visit.
+It is the responsibility of the site visit team leader to submit a final site visit report to NAACLS staff within two weeks of the site visit.
 A late or incomplete report will delay processing and could jeopardize the program's review.

-Site Visit Team Members should read all instructions before completing the report.
-NAACLS Program Services Staff will provide Team Members with an electronic form of the site visit report via email, or one can be found on the NAACLS website.
+Site visit team members should read all the instructions before completing the report.
+NAACLS Program Services Staff will provide team members with an electronic form of the Site Visit Report via email, or one can be found on the NAACLS website.

-A draft of the report will be completed before Team Members leave the site visit.
-Following the visit, the Team Leader will finalize the document, checking for spelling, grammar, and formatting before sending to other Team Members for review.
+A draft of the report will be completed before team members leave the site visit.
+Following the visit, the team leader will finalize the document, checking spelling, grammar, and formatting before sending it to other team members for review.

-If all Team Members agree with the report, each member must complete the Affirmation Page.
+If all team members agree with the report, each member must complete the Affirmation Page.

-If a Team Member does not concur with the report, a Dissenting Report describing any disagreement must be submitted.
+If a team member does not concur with the report, a Dissenting Report describing any disagreement must be submitted.
+See the Instructions for Completing the Dissenting Report in the Self-Study Review section.